minirav/odin-landing-page/README.md

 Feb.
 12, 2025: continue new approach and add styles (sticky footer and browser reset!)

 Feb, 21, 2025 got the basic layout sorted (css grid for products)

+March 12, 2025 truly not interested in mastering front end dev. moving along in odin and will use this as a baseline down the road